#DearGenZ: Here Are 7 Dummy-Proof Ways You Can Start Investing Your Money

 - Islamic Fixed Deposit – Their returns depend on the bank’s performance.

 If you are interested, just ask your local banks as most have e-fixed deposits at their online banking portals.
-For the latest FD promos, we recommend you checking this site out.
+For the latest FD promos, you can check this site out.

 4. Depending on unit trusts